rpnx-net/rapidcsv/README.md

 The reason for this is to ensure data correctness.
-If one wants to be able to read data with invalid numbers as numeric data types, one can use ConverterParams to configure the converter to default to a numeric value.
+If one wants to be able to read data with invalid numbers as numeric data types, one can use converter_parameters to configure the converter to default to a numeric value.
 The value is configurable and by default it's std::numeric_limits<long double>::signaling_NaN() for float types, and 0 for integer types.
 Example: